EnCiv/undebate/README.md

     heroku create undebate-something-unique

-The we add the MongoDB database.
+Then we add the MongoDB database.
 It's also in cloud.
 You will be able to use this one database when you are running locally, and when you are running in the cloud.

     heroku addons:create mongolab:sandbox

 Now lets get the environment variable with the URI for that database and store it in your bash configuration file so you can use it when you run locally.
 This string has a password in it and it should never be shared or commited to a repo.
-The .gitignore file ignores .bashrc so it won't get pushed into a repo - just make sure it stays that way.
+The .gitignore file ignores .bashrc so it won't get added into a repo - just make sure it stays that way.

     echo "export MONGODB_URI="\"`heroku config:get MONGODB_URI`\" >> .bashrc